isabelxklee/dev-blog-posts/inverse_data_flow.md

 If we wrote a function called `toggleFormVisibility()` in our CreateAccountForm component, and we wanted to use it in our AccountSettings component, it would be not be available as a prop.
 In order to create access, we would have to send this back up to the parent and back down to AccountSettings.

-This process of sharing data can become quite cumbersome and confusing to follow if there are several components with complex relationships.

 ```javascript
 class CreateAccountForm extends React.Component {
   state = {